-To export G Suite logs and usage reports to Google BigQuery, you need to set up a BigQuery project in the Google Admin console.
-When you do, all data that’s currently available in the Reports API is available for exporting, including historical data.
+To export audit logs and usage reports to Google BigQuery, you need to set up a BigQuery Export configuration in the Google Admin console.

-If you decide to turn off the exporting of G Suite data to BigQuery, existing data is not deleted and no new data is made available in BigQuery.
-However, existing data will still be available in other sources, such as the Reports API.
+- If you turn off exporting Google Workspace data to BigQuery, no new data is included in the BigQuery Export.
+However, existing data is available in other sources, such as the Reports API.

 How data is propagated and retained

 - Policies can take an hour to propagate.
-After that, daily tables are automatically created in your dataset (PST time zone).
+After that, daily tables are automatically created in your dataset (Pacific Time).

 - Data is saved following guidelines for other logs and reports.
-For details, see Data retention and lag times.
+For details, go to Data retention and lag times.

 - Data tables don’t automatically get deleted.
-To delete an active project, see Delete a BigQuery export configuration.
+To delete an active project, go to Delete a BigQuery Export configuration.